-A Chinese drone company is teaming up with an Australian rescue group to launch an aerial shark-detection force over the western coast Down Under.
+A Chinese drone company is looking to launch an aerial shark-detection force via drone with its latest product.

 Using 4G wireless technology, the JTT T60 can transfer images and videos to onshore rescue groups to coordinate patrols and emergency missions.

 “JTT is proud of contributing its own strength in patrolling and protecting people.
 Drones are ‘the future of rescue’,” said JTT vice president Li Xia in a company statement.
 “We’ll keep on working hard and improving T60 UAV’s functions to make a better life-saving drone.”